-My drive and passion to create is SO tied to being led by feeling, or led by the heart.
-I paint my feelings, and don’t pre plan.
-I say often that “I create the world I wish for my girls to live in” which means happy, bright and full of wonder.
+My drive and passion to create are SO tied to being led by feeling or led by the heart.
+I paint my feelings and don’t pre-plan.
+I say often that “I create the world I wish for my girls to live in” which means happy, bright, and full of wonder.
 I feel like abstract art chose me.
-I went to OCAD University in Toronto for a Bachelor Degree in Environmental Design, and dabbled in lots of different ways of expressing my design ideas (realism, sketching, drafting, intuitive …etc) however, for my very sensitive, empath nature the critique heavy aspect of that program scared me away from tackling more realistic art.
-When working directly from the heart, or painting out feelings, I find the movement in the abstraction, and the endless options that comes of starting a new piece and just seeing where it leads you is the perfect melding of emotion and paint, and it is the most spirit freeing feeling I have ever encountered.
+I went to OCAD University in Toronto for a Bachelor Degree in Environmental Design, and dabbled in lots of different ways of expressing my design ideas (realism, sketching, drafting, intuition…etc) however, for my very sensitive, empath nature the critique heavy aspect of that program scared me away from tackling more realistic art.
+When working directly from the heart, or painting out feelings, I find the movement in the abstraction and the endless options that come of starting a new piece and just seeing where it leads you are the perfect melding of emotion and paint, and it is the most spirit freeing feeling I have ever encountered.
 I feel like you can feel emotion and heart in the frenzied but beautifully applied strokes, and that makes my heart beat a little faster.

 You’re based in Winona, Ontario.
 What would you say is your greatest source of inspiration?

-My inspiration comes a lot from within and from the perspective my girls bring to their work when they are creating.
-They create so easily, with no preconceptions of what that should look like, or what colors are assumed to be correct..
-I am always thinking art, color combinations.
+My inspiration comes a lot from within and from the perspective, my girls bring to their work when they are creating.
+They create so easily, with no preconceptions of what that should look like, or what colors are assumed to be correct… I am always thinking about art, color combinations.
 I am always writing down titles for new work on the Notes App on my phone.
 However, if I had to pick one thing tangible I would say that I grab snippets of inspiration from design/beauty magazines.
-I will buy a stack of magazines, and pour over the glossy pages, ripping out fantastic color combinations, or examples of pattern on pattern.
+I will buy a stack of magazines, and pour over the glossy pages, ripping out fantastic color combinations, or examples of patterns on patterns.
 They hang on my board in my studio.
 With my work for outside companies, this is obviously an asset to help me create color combinations and designs that are on trend with what potential buyers may be leaning towards.

 I love how full of color your work is.
 If I had to describe it in one word, it would be ‘Happy’.
 What are some of your favorite colors to use in your artwork, and is there a color in particular that you like to feature often?